 Medicare-Coordination Programs

-New York's state-funded prescription assistance program for seniors 65+ is EPIC (Elderly Pharmaceutical Insurance Coverage), which coordinates with Medicare Part D and provides wraparound coverage.
+New York's state-funded prescription-assistance program for residents 65 and older is EPIC (Elderly Pharmaceutical Insurance Coverage), which coordinates with Medicare Part D to provide wraparound coverage.
 EPIC operates separately from Medicaid and the MSPs.

 A few additional pathways round out the senior landscape:

 • Assisted Living Program (ALP).
-Covered through MLTC capitation rates: state-plan personal care plus Medicaid-funded room and board capped at the SSI Congregate Care Level III rate.
-For Medicaid-eligible seniors who need NF-LOC services but can be safely served in licensed assisted-living settings.
+Among the services MLTC plans cover, for Medicaid-eligible seniors who need nursing-facility level-of-care services but can be safely served in a licensed assisted-living setting.

 • HARP (Health and Recovery Plan) and CORE Services.
-Mainstream managed care product for adults 21+ with serious mental illness or substance-use disorder.
+A mainstream managed-care product for adults 21 and older with serious mental illness or substance-use disorder.
 HARP and MAP enrollment are mutually exclusive.
-Adult Behavioral Health HCBS run under the 1115 MRT demonstration (not a stand-alone 1915(i)).
+New York does not operate a stand-alone § 1915(i) authority; adult behavioral-health HCBS run under the 1115 MRT demonstration.

 • Money Follows the Person (MFP) / Open Doors Transition Center.
-Reauthorized under the One Big Beautiful Bill Act (P.L.
-119-21, July 4, 2025).
-Has supported 10,000+ cumulative transitions from institutional to community settings through 2024.
-Community partner: New York Association on Independent Living (NYAIL).
+Helps Medicaid recipients move from institutional settings back into the community.
+The community partner is the New York Association on Independent Living (NYAIL).

 How to Apply

-Once Medicaid eligibility is established, MLTC enrollment goes through NY Medicaid Choice (Maximus, 1-855-222-8350) with an NYIAP three-stage clinical assessment: Community Health Assessment (using the UAS-NY tool), Independent Practitioner Panel review, and (for cases averaging 12+ hours/day or any live-in case) an Independent Review Panel under 22 OHIP/ADM-01.
+Once Medicaid eligibility is established, MLTC enrollment runs through a three-stage NYIAP clinical assessment: a Community Health Assessment (using the UAS-NY tool), an Independent Practitioner Panel order, and, when the proposed plan of care averages more than 12 hours per day, an Independent Review Panel evaluation under 22 OHIP/ADM-01.
+The NYIAP assessment line is 1-855-222-8350.

 Federal processing timelines: 45 days for non-disability applications, 90 days for disability-based.